AechPro/MPFramework/README.md

 Clone the git.
 PIP integration is coming soon!

 # Usage
 Detailed examples can be found in the Examples folder.
-The following is a simple example of using a MPFProcess.
+The following is a simple example for the usage of a custom MPFProcess.
 ```
 #Extend the MPFProcess base object and implement the necessary functions.
 class ExampleProcess(MPFProcess):